 “I wouldn’t make a song and dance about your money, honey.
 Not in here,” she leaned over and told him, but accepted his coins all the same.

 The whiskey ploy mostly worked, Wade was pleased to see.
-The workers toasted him or tipped their hats, and even if they still weren’t very forthcoming at least they had smiled at him once.
+The workers toasted him or tipped their hats, and even if they still weren’t very forthcoming, at least they had smiled at him once.
 Wade settled in to a stool by a corner table, dropping in to light talk with those nearest to him.

 In truth, Wade was surprised at how similar his story was to many of the men’s here.
 Almost half of them were post-war drifters like himself, who had turned their hand to cattle driving or trail work, just as he had.
 They compared notes and commiserations on some of the well-known names in the cattle business, where Wade at least earned a laugh from some of the old timers.